AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments.md

 >
 >For further information see also [Understanding Content Fragments and Experience Fragments in AEM](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/content-fragments/understand-content-fragments-and-experience-fragments.html?lang=en#content-fragments).

+>[!NOTE]
+>
+>Prior to AEM 6.3 Content Fragments were created with the use of templates instead of models.
+Templates are no longer available for creating new fragments, but any fragments created with such a template are still supported.

 ## Content Fragments and Content Services {#content-fragments-and-content-services}

 AEM Content Services are designed to generalize the description and delivery of content in/from AEM beyond a focus on web pages.